 3. The combination of cephalosporins and metronidazole ® is effective.
 Tetracyclines are combined with gentamicin to enhance the effect on intracellular pathogens.

-Antibiotic compatibility with each other: table
+Compatibility of antibiotics with each other: table

-Combinations are strictly prohibited
+Combinations are strictly prohibited.

 Cephalosporins and Aminoglycosides.
 Due to the mutual potentiation of the nephrotoxic effect, it is possible to develop acute renal failure, interstitial nephritis.